MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 #### Step 6: Configure an on-premises proxy for Azure Active Directory
 <a name="step8"> </a>

 In this step, you create an Azure Active Directory proxy service in the SharePoint Server farm.
-This enables Azure Active Directory as a  *trusted token issuer*  that SharePoint Server will use to sign and authenticate claims tokens from SharePoint Online.
+This enables Azure Active Directory as a  *trusted token issuer*  that SharePoint Server will use to sign and authenticate claims tokens from SharePoint.

 From the PowerShell command prompt, enter the following commands.